firefly-iii/docs/docs/docs/firefly-iii/installation/upgrade.md

 ### Straight from GitHub

-Make sure you back up your entire installation directory, and database.
+Back up your entire installation directory, and database.

 Go to the `firefly-iii` folder and run these commands.